Frequently Asked Questions

 Is there parking on site and if so, how much?

-Parking is no on-site, but it is within walking distance of the main gate.
-Cost is $20 for a 1 day pass & $50 for a 3 day pass.
+Parking will be available on-site, but it is within walking distance of the main gate.

 I got my ticket – now how do I receive my wristband?

 RFID Information will be coming soon!
 Stay tuned.